Welcome to PEI Kids

 Quick Facts About PEI Kids

-2) PEI Kids’ mission is promoting and maintaining a safe environment for all children.
+2) PEI Kids’ mission is to promote and maintain a safe environment for all children.
 Our aspiration for the children of Mercer County is “Safe Kids, Sound Futures.”

-3) PEI Kid’s Prevention Education programs on topics including child assault and sexual abuse prevention; bullying; and cyber-safety, reach over 14,000 children aged 3-16, as well as parents and school staff, in more than 65 Mercer County public and private schools each year.
+3) PEI Kids’ prevention education programs, which focus on topics such as child assault and sexual abuse prevention, bullying, and cyber-safety, reach over 14,000 children aged 3-16, as well as parents and school staff, in more than 65 Mercer County public and private schools each year.

-4) In 2011, PEI Kids’ became the lead agency of the Greater Mercer Coalition to Prevent Child Sexual Abuse, part of the statewide and national “Enough Abuse” Campaign.
+4) In 2011, PEI Kids became the lead agency of the Greater Mercer Coalition to Prevent Child Sexual Abuse, which is part of the statewide and national “Enough Abuse” Campaign.

-5) On average, over 250 cases of child sexual abuse in Mercer County are reported each year; and the County Prosecutor’s Office refers 100% of victims and families to PEI Kids for child-trauma focused and family-centered support services.
+5) On average, over 250 cases of child sexual abuse are reported in Mercer County each year.
+The County Prosecutor’s Office refers 98% of these cases to PEI Kids for child-trauma focused and family-centered support services.

-6) Run with local law enforcement, the Mercer County Juvenile Probation Department and Family Court, PEI Kids Juvenile Intervention programs for youth on probation and/or with anger management issues have helped more than 1,300 juvenile offenders on probation become less of a danger to themselves and the Mercer County community – offering violence prevention and conflict resolution skills development, gang culture education, tolerance and critical thinking skills, and training in respect for authority.
+6) Run in partnership with local law enforcement, including the Mercer County Juvenile Probation Department and Family Court, PEI Kids’ Juvenile Intervention programs for youth on probation and/or with anger management issues have helped more than 1,300 juvenile offenders on probation become less of a danger to themselves and the Mercer County community.
+These programs offer violence prevention and conflict resolution skills development, gang culture education, tolerance and critical thinking skills, and training in respect for authority.

-7) Each year, under contract with the NJ Department of Children and Families, PEI Kids supervises more than 1,600 court-mandated visits between children in the foster care system and their biological families and manages a transportation program for children in the child welfare system and their families who need transport for medical, therapeutic and other visits.
+7) Under contract with the NJ Division of Child Protection and Permanence, PEI Kids supervises more than 1,600 court-mandated visits between children in the foster care system and their biological families each year.
+PEI Kids also manages a transportation program for children in the foster care system and their families who need medical, therapeutic, and other transport services.